Garrett45/rust-web-app/README.md

+# A Quick Note Before We Start

+Obviously, this markdown file is attached to a repository.
+If you look at the commit history of the repository, you'll notice that the commits are split up into the steps I take throughout this article.
+So, if you have a hard time understanding what you are supposed to be editing or how at any point during this article, you can just look at how I did it in the repository.
+Otherwise, you can just clone the repository and look at how the project changes over time.
+You don't necessarily have to write it yourself.

 # Goal

 Frameworks are powerful and useful tools.
 They abstract away a lot of the painful details that go into creating a web application.
 Theoretically, this means that new developers can be helpful to development quicker, and older developers can be even more efficient, as they don't have to dredge through tedious, lower-level details.